arieh/HistoryManager/README.md

 The class started as a prooof-of-concept for a Domain Observer.
 Thus, this class still needs a lot of testing to be made.

-Tested With: FF3.5, Safari 4.0.4, Chrome 3, Opera 10.10 and IE6, IE7 emulation (throught the IE8 developer interface) and IE8.
+Tested With: FF3.5, Safari 4.0.4, Safari 5, Chrome 3, Opera 10.10 and IE6, IE7 emulation (throught the IE8 developer interface) and IE8.

 ![Screenshot](http://github.com/arieh/HistoryManager/raw/master/screenshot.png)